 There is always that moment in your trip where you face palm and realize you forgot to do something uber important.
-There were plenty of times that I smacked myself or rammed my head into the side of the car (okay not all of these were on purpose.
+There were plenty of times on my trip to Iceland that I smacked myself or rammed my head into the side of the car (okay not all of these were on purpose.
 Hey I’m clumsy…don’t judge).
-As comical as those self-loathing moments are, this list is to help minimize them for your next trip.
+As comical as those self-loathing moments are, this list is to help minimize them for your next trip (as is this guide that’ll help you plan the perfect trip).
+Here are 6 tips to make sure you have the perfect trip to Iceland:

 Iceland weather can be very unpredictable.
 It is not uncommon to experience warm temperatures and within the next couple of hours, be shivering in a corner.
-Be prepared for all types of weather
+Be prepared for all types of weather.
+Here’s an Iceland packing list to help you with that

 Unlock your phone and get a local SIM card